 An attorney, if accepting money or property on the client’s behalf, may not place the funds in the same bank account as the attorney’s property.
 All monies and property given to the attorney must be placed in a trust or escrow account in accordance with State law.

-The escrow or trust account, if interest is collected, shall be returned to the client (except in New York where the account may not collect interest).
+If interest is collected, the escrow or trust account shall be returned to the client (except in New York where the account may not collect interest).

-Available in all fifty (50) States, attorneys may place funds from clients into an Interest on Lawyers’ Trust Accounts (IOLTA) account to help the poor and for charitable purposes.
+Attorneys may place funds from clients into an Interest on Lawyers’ Trust Accounts (IOLTA) account to help the poor and for charitable purposes.
+This is available in all fifty (50) States.

 - How does an IOLTA Escrow Account work?